 I have written several articles about how the required knowledge, skills, abilities, and traits for successful leadership have changed, rather dramatically, over the last 15 to 20 years.
 One article included more than two-dozen ways in which the new leadership model has evolved!
 But the single greatest shift in what is required from leaders today is the required focus on people and “people issues.”
 There are many reasons for this, both internal to organizations and externally, related to profound societal changes as well, but the bottom line is that success as a leader today is more about effectively understanding and working with people than ever before.
 And this has happened at the same time that human capital and teamwork in organizations are collectively a more critical resource and competitive advantage than ever before.
+In fact, according to the Gallup organization, tangible assets have dropped in S&P market value from 68% in 1985 to an average of 13% today.
+What this means is that less than 15% of a company’s value today is tied to assets like technology or equipment and 85% is tied to human capital!
 As a result, the cost of leadership failures related to people are also higher than it has ever been!

 So, what are the key elements of people leadership?

 Many of these elements are affective and intuitive and have almost never been central to leadership development.
 They are as much personal traits as they are skills, and include things like empathy, emotional/cultural intelligence, authenticity, and vulnerability, which is itself a prerequisite to courage.

 In this context, knowledge of organizational dynamics and human psychology may supersede knowledge of finance and operational expertise, which only a few years ago would have been “heresy” in the leadership cannon.
 And possibly more importantly, effective people leadership requires that that the leader be dedicated to and purposeful about his or her own human needs and well-being!